Olatife-01/Okta-IAM-Enterprise-Lab-Project/03-Automation-and-Policies/PAM with HarshiCorp Vault/Okta + HarshiCorp Vault.md

         6. Click **"Create Token"**.
         7.  **IMPORTANT:** Copy the `Token` value immediately.
 It will only be shown once. **Save this securely**, as we will need it for the Vault configuration.
 Treat it like a sensitive password.
 * **HashiCorp Vault Cluster:** A running Vault cluster was created.
 Ensure it is initialized and unsealed.
-* **Vault CLI:** The `vault` command-line interface installed and configured to point to your Vault instance.
+* **Vault CLI:** The `vault` command-line interface installed and configured to point to the Vault instance.
 * **Postman:** Installed and configured for API testing.
-* **Network Connectivity:** Ensure your Vault instance can communicate with Okta's API endpoints (outbound HTTPS/443 to your Okta Org URL).
+* **Network Connectivity:** Ensure the Vault instance can communicate with Okta's API endpoints (outbound HTTPS/443 to Okta Org URL).

 ## IV.
 Configuration Steps